 Providing the public with opportunities to provide feedback is a critical element of the environmental study process.
 This input, combined with technical analysis, allows the project team to identify the best options for meeting the project's purpose and need.
-We received more than 1,500 comments from community stakeholders during the last Open House comment period.
+We received more than 1,500 comments from community stakeholders during the last Open House comment period in 2015.
 You can find a log of these comments below, as well as a summary of how public input has been incorporated into the MoPac South Environmental Study so far.

 Why do we need a connection between downtown and the Express Lanes?

 Four of the Express Lane configuration options presented in November 2015 include a non-weaving or direct connection between the proposed MoPac South Express Lanes and the downtown Austin core.
 Two configurations utilized direct connector ramps that elevated over the existing bridges at Lady Bird Lake.
 Two other configurations utilized “wishbone” ramps that elevated over the general purpose lanes in the area of Bee Cave Road/Barton Springs Road and would allow Express Lane traffic to merge easily into the correct lane for accessing/exiting downtown.

 A non-weaving connection like these between downtown Austin and the Express Lanes would serve the approximately 40% of MoPac South drivers that head downtown in the morning, or the approximately 51% of traffic leaving downtown in the evening to travel on MoPac South.
 This type of connection increases the safety of all users by eliminating a potentially dangerous weaving condition that would be exist in the two of the Express Lane configurations under consideration that require Express Lane traffic to merge into the general purpose lanes south of Lady Bird Lake to access existing downtown ramps.